florian-beetz/bachelor-thesis/thesis.md

-While some migration guides of artificial applications exist (see e.g. [@Kothagal2017]), and also a case study on migrating an already modular application to Java's new module system exists [@Gee2017], to the best of found knowledge this is the first in-depth case study on migrating a real-world Java 8 application to Java 9.
+While some migration guides of artificial applications exist (see e.g. [@Kothagal2017]), and also a case study on migrating an already modular application to Java's new module system exists [@Gee2017], to the best of the authors knowledge this is the first in-depth case study on migrating a real-world Java 8 application to Java 9.

 This thesis aims at assessing the difficulties that software engineers encounter when migrating applications from Java 8 to Java 9, in order to try to fill this gap in the literature.
-According to a survey performed by JetBrains in 2018 with over 6000 participants, Java is the most popular primarily programming language, but only 18% of developers regularly use Java 9 [@JetBrains2018].
+According to a survey performed by JetBrains in 2018 with over 6000 participants, Java is the most popular primary programming language, but only 18% of developers regularly use Java 9 [@JetBrains2018].
 Thus providing resources that ease this transition is a key point for increasing the adoption rate of Java 9.